-94 meters Constant Weight with Fins | -80m without fins | 2015 World Champion CMAS Depth No fin | 2013 FFESSM CWT French Champion |

 Freediving Instructor Trainer AIDA, BEES1, MEF2 FFESSM

 At 35 years old, Remy already has several lives behind him.
-Originally from Bordeaux, he studied economics and then worked in finance in Paris for 10 years.
+He worked in finance in Paris for 10 years.
 He practiced scuba and freediving in his free time, and these quickly became his all-encompassing passions.
-He got involved with his company’s dive club, organized dive trips abroad, and became a nationally certified scuba instructor, diving every weekend to the deep wrecks in the South of France.

 In 2009 he decided to leave it all behind to fulfill his dreams.
 His journey led him in South of France, in Egypt, in the warm waters of Asia in Thailand, Malaysia and Indonesia, in Mexico and Caribbean where he taught scuba diving, technical diving, underwater videography and eventually freediving.